 - National government offers tax reductions and preferential loans to support middle and higher-class families to buy or renovate properties.
 At the same time, the number of available social rental apartments, managed by municipalities, decreases year on year.

 Within this context, NGO Utcáról Lakásba!
-Egyesület / From Streets to Homes delivers services and advocates for needed changes.
-They manage two programmes, supporting elderly people, families with children, and those who have been street homeless or lived in huts in the woods.
+Egyesület / From Streets to Homes delivers services and advocates for the changes needed.
+They manage two programmes, one supporting elderly people and families with children, and another specifically targeting those who have been street homeless or lived in huts in the woods.
 Both programmes provide intensive social work for tenants; and there is a group that helps people find work.

 - From Huts to Homes: empty municipally-owned apartments are renovated for people in need.